Protecting Your Assets

 Since creditors cannot obtain the assets put into these trusts, many clients whose careers involve a high probability of litigation use these trusts to protect their main assets.
 These careers include doctors, contractors, real estate developers, and even airline pilots.
 They’re also very popular among those who own rental properties and vacation homes, because of the potential liability connected with those investments.

-However, most ordinary people are concerned about losing their assets in two ways: to the cost of their own long-term care or huge end of life medical bills and to a second spouse if their surviving husband or wife remarries.
-Using our Family Asset Protection Trust resolves these issues.
+However, most ordinary people are concerned about losing their assets in two ways: to the cost of their own long-term care or huge end-of-life medical bills and to a second spouse if their surviving husband or wife remarries.
+Using my Family Asset Protection Trust resolves these issues.